-- 1. The customs authority of the importing Party shall accept a Declaration of Origin in cases where the invoice is issued by a company located in a non-Party, provided that the goods meet the requirements of Section 1. - 2.
-The exporter shall indicate "Non-Party invoicing" in the Declaration of Origin.
+20. The customs authority of Chile shall accept a Declaration of Origin in cases where the invoice is issued by a company located in a non-Party, provided that the goods meet the requirements of paragraphs 1-14.
+The exporter shall indicate "Non-Party invoicing" in the Declaration of Origin (please refer to the overleaf note of Annex 4.15 of the Agreement).